 Olive oil has abundant antioxidants and is anti-inflammatory.

 Rose oil (extracted from the rose petals) and Rose hip oil (sourced from the seed of the rose bush) are luxurious oils which are beneficial for all skin types as general skin care.
 Mostly popular with mature, dry and sensitive skin.

 JUST IMAGINE; almost 30 roses are required to make just one drop of oil, and that is why pure rose or rose hip oil is usually high-priced.

 Rose oil is rich in vitamin C, thus it has many positive qualities like moisturising, cleansing and also scar-reducing.
 The oil helps to reduce and prevent wrinkles, stimulate cells and regenerate and repair tissues.

 Pomegranate oil is a rich source of fatty acids, it is highly antioxidant and anti-inflammatory.
 This oil may help to reduce acne, eczema and other skin conditions.
 The oil improves the skin elasticity and is recommended for anti ageing.
-Pomegranate oil may also lessen pigmentation and scars.
+Pomegrante oil may also lessen pigmentation and scars.

 MASSAGE OIL FOR PROFESSIONAL USE

 When selecting massage oils for professional use, in massage spas, one has to take into consideration the shelf life of the oil, the quality and best value for money.